If you’re wondering what to serve with your nasi lemak, you’ve come to the right place.

 Nasi lemak just isn’t the same without sambal!

-Sambal is a spicy sauce typically made with fresh chili peppers, shrimp paste, and lime juice.
+Sambal is a spicy sauce typically made with fresh chili peppers, shrimp paste, and lime juice (but there are some good substitutes for shrimp paste if you can’t find it).

 You can enjoy nasi lemak with a variety of different sambals, but sambal prawn is one of my favorites.